Partnerships: The key to lasting solutions

 How can we hope to change the world with a staff of just over 500 people?

 We can’t do it alone.
 We succeed by tapping the knowledge and influence of others.
 We work with other environmental groups, of course—but that’s not enough.

-Today's environmental challenges are different from those of the 20th century.
-We believe that in order to solve the toughest problems, we need to listen to all stakeholders and find common ground—because the only way we can save the planet is by getting all hands on deck, working together.
+We believe that we need to listen to all stakeholders and find common ground—because the only way we can save the planet is by getting all hands on deck, working together.

 Under our guidance, Walmart is working to remove several known toxic chemicals from their household products.
 This will not only affect Walmart’s private brands, but its 100,000-plus suppliers, too.

 “We believe in a future where both business and the environment can thrive,” Murray says.

 Many of our partnerships also include joining up with grassroots groups and coalitions to harness the power of banding together.
 One of our frequent collaborators is Moms Clean Air Force, a group of more than 400,000 parents fighting for clean air.

 “All across the country, parents are uniting around solutions,” explains Senior Director Dominique Browning.
 “We are transcending party politics to focus on the big picture: We are all in this together.”

 This kind of lasting change is built over months and years.
 Your regular small gifts will help us continue to build partnerships, and you can do so by joining our monthly giving program, the EDF EcoPartners.

 As an EcoPartner, you’ll receive special quarterly reports that will keep you informed of our progress.